What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Introduction

-\begin{ObservationBox}{Sample-Level Performance}{obs1} \emph{(a) Single-Attn.
+\begin{ObservationBox}{Sample-Level Performances}{obs1} \emph{(a) Single-Attn.
 The learning process stops progressing after mastering simple patterns.\\ (b) Looped-Attn.
 The learning process follows a two-phase curriculum, from simple patterns to complex ones.} \end{ObservationBox} \begin{ObservationBox}{Hessian-Level Dynamics}{obs2} \emph{(a) Single-Attn.
 The eigenspectrum remains relatively static.\\ (b) Looped-Attn.
 The eigenspectrum undergoes a three-phase evolution: Collapse, Diversification, and Stabilization.} \end{ObservationBox}

 In this paper, we argue that the above two observations potentially originate from the distinct \emph{loss landscapes} induced by different attention architectures.
 To formalize this, we extend the River-Valley landscape model~\citep{wen2024understanding} by distinguishing between U-shaped valleys (flat) and V-shaped valleys (steep).
-Based on this framework, we hypothesize that the \emph{Single-Attn} landscape is dominated by U-shaped valleys, whereas the recursive structure of \emph{Looped-Attn} creates a landscape dominated by V-shaped valleys.
-This geometric difference accounts for the behaviors observed: \begin{itemize}[itemsep=0.2em, parsep=0em, topsep=0em, partopsep=0em, leftmargin=*] \item V-shaped valleys induce a hopping path across valleys, which drives diversification before stabilization of the Hessian eigenspectrum~(Observation \obsref{obs2}); \item V-shaped valleys might convert hopping to significant progress along the river, which encourages to learn on the complex patterns~(Observation \obsref{obs1}). \end{itemize} This mechanism comes from the \textbf{\emph{landscape-level inductive bias}} of \emph{Looped-Attn}.
-Figure~\ref{fig:landscape} provides an intuitive illustration, and Sections~\ref{sec:river-valley}$\sim$\ref{sec:theorem} detail the formal propositions and theorems.
+Based on these empirical observations, we conjecture that the \single landscape is dominated by U-shaped valleys, whereas the recursive structure of \looped creates a landscape dominated by V-shaped valleys.
+This geometric difference accounts for the behaviors: \begin{itemize}[itemsep=0.2em, parsep=0em, topsep=0em, partopsep=0em, leftmargin=*] \item V-shaped valleys induce a hopping path across valleys, which drives diversification before stabilization of the Hessian eigenspectrum~(Observation \obsref{obs2}); \item V-shaped valleys potentially convert hopping to significant progress along the river, which encourages to learn on the complex patterns~(Observation \obsref{obs1}). \end{itemize} This mechanism comes from the \textbf{\emph{landscape-level inductive bias}} of \looped, which we theoretically prove facilitates deeper river exploration and thereby accounts for its superior performance.
+Figures~\ref{fig:U}$\sim$\ref{fig:V} provide an intuitive illustration, and Sections~\ref{sec:river-valley}$\sim$\ref{sec:theorem} detail the formal theorems.